The 5 Principles of Lean: A Practical Guide to Building a High-Performance Organization

 2. Map the Value Stream

-Once value is defined, the next step is to map the value stream—the full sequence of activities required to deliver a product or service.
+Once value is defined, the next step is to map the value stream—the activities required to deliver a product or service.
 Mapping the value stream uses the customer’s perspective as a reference point to identify opportunities for improvement.

 This helps you visualize:

-According to the second lean principle, it’s important to identify all steps from raw materials to finished product.
-Effective inventory management and tracking the flow of raw materials are essential for visualizing the entire manufacturing process and production process.
+According to the second lean principle, it’s essential to identify all steps from raw materials to finished product.
+Effective inventory management and tracking the flow of raw materials are necessary for visualizing the entire manufacturing and production processes.

-Tools like Value Stream Mapping (VSM) allow teams to draw a clear picture of how work flows (or doesn’t) across departments, and help identify and eliminate unnecessary processes that do not add value.
+Tools like Value Stream Mapping (VSM) allow teams to clearly understand how workflows (or don’t) across departments work and help identify and eliminate unnecessary processes that do not add value.

 Key takeaway: You can’t improve what you can’t see.
 Mapping the value stream brings hidden problems to the surface.